-The most common example is anxiety over public speaking.
-Making small talk, eating in front of others and using public restrooms also can trigger worry and unease for some.
+The most common example of social anxiety is anxiousness about public speaking.
+Making small talk, eating in front of others, and using public restrooms also can trigger worry and unease for some.

 In other words, people with social anxiety simply don’t want to stand out.
 “They want to be as inconspicuous as possible.”